 It can be difficult to be heard at first at this internet rock concert, but it is possible to take center stage and promote your cause.
 Literally speaking, I am meaning the first page of Google!
-I have been blogging only 2 months as of this update (December 29, 2018) and have already earned almost $100 with this blog.
+I have been blogging only 18 months as of this update (May 2020) and have already earned over $3k a month with this blog.
 Anyone can make money by blogging with affiliate marketing.
 I tell you how to monetize your blog as well in this guide.
 Let’s get started!

 The steps I will go through in this article on how to start a blog are the following: (You can skip ahead to any section by clicking the link.)

 - Choosing your niche